bpaiken/disclone/README.md

 When a new message is received, the `messageBlocks` slice of internal state is updated.
 The new message's `userId` is compared to the previous message's `userId` to determine whether it warrants or its own message block or should be pushed into the previous message block.

-### Create Server Channels

-Server channels belong to servers, and have many messages.
-Server channels can be accessed by any users that subscribe to the server that holds the channel.
-All servers are created with a channel named 'general', but users have the ability to create new channels for each server.
-Users also have the ability to edit those channels' names and topics.
-This is done through the create & edit channel modals.

-![alt text][create_edit_channel]

-[create_edit_channel]: ./docs/gifs/create_edit_channel.gif

-### Start Direct/Group Channels
-Unlike server channels (which are accessible by all users subscribed to the server), direct and group messages are only accessible by the users selected during channel creation.
-Any user can create a direct channel through the UserSearch component, which is accessed by through the direct channel index and 'Start a Conversation' feature.
-The UserSearch component allows users to search for and select other users to be included in a direct/group channel.

-![alt text][direct_message]

-[direct_message]: ./docs/gifs/direct_message.gif

-### Edit User Avatar

-User avatars are displayed with the users username in several locations throughout the application.
-Users have the option to edit their avatar by uploading files from their own device.
-The is accomplished through the `EditUser` component, a modal that is opened by clicking the cog button in the `CurrentUser` component.
-Users are able to preview an uploaded image prior to saving the change.

-![alt text][edit_user]

-[edit_user]: ./docs/gifs/edit_avatar.gif

-Upon uploading and saving an avatar image, the image is sent to the database via an ajax post.
-Rather than save the image in the local database, the Ruby gem Paperclip is used to post the image to an Amazon Simple Storage Service (S3) bucket.
-The image url is than saved as a property on the user model.

 ## Future of the Project